 The most immediate and obvious association is a quad bike.
 Since a quadrangle has four sides and a quad bike has four wheels, it generally works to cover both sound and meaning.

-This approach to the pegword method becomes incredibly streamlined the more you practice.
+This approach to pegword mnemonics becomes incredibly streamlined the more you practice.
 It’s great for language learning, medicine, law, philosophy and any learning area rich with semantic meaning.
 This method is best used with a Memory Palace.

 There is another type of widely used peg system.
 It uses alphabet letters as pegs.